nimbin2/pinephone-sway-poc/README.md

 And dreemurrs Arch linux distro: https://github.com/dreemurrs-embedded/Pine64-Arch/releases So maybe some scripts just work with thoose in the backpack..

-Actually the dialer and sms script work with vis-menu, sou you'll get a terminal window with a list of your contacts (~/.config/sxmo/contacts.tsv) to choose.

 ### Installation
 #### Install encrypted Arch Linux arm